310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Nazuna serious %}
-He’s not a baby, y'know… And anyway, Tomo-chin said it’s his turn to feed the animals at the animal shed, so he’s over there.
+He’s not a baby, y’know… And anyway, Tomo-chin said it’s his turn to feed the animals at the animal shed, so he’s over there.

 Each club take turns feeding them, and right now it’s the Drama Club’s turn.
 {% endbubble %}